ICTS Medical Student Research Program (MSRP) Available Faculty Mentors

 Busciglio, Jorge – PhD, Associate Professor of Neurobiology and Behavior

 We are interested in exploring the impact of DS on mitochondrial function as a mechanistic framework to understand the tremendous vulnerability of DS subjects to develop selective neuronal degeneration and AD as they become adults.
-Using a combination of novel molecular and imaging techniques and genomics to assess gene function and mitochondrial activity in DS fetal and adult cells we have found that chronic mitochondrial dysfunction, energy deficits and oxidative stress in DS cells contribute to several clinical phenotypes associated with DS including mental retardation, hypotonia, type 2 diabetes, and AD.https://faculty.sites.uci.edu/busciglio/
+Using a combination of novel molecular and imaging techniques and genomics to assess gene function and mitochondrial activity in DS fetal and adult cells we have found that chronic mitochondrial dysfunction, energy deficits and oxidative stress in DS cells contribute to several clinical phenotypes associated with DS including mental retardation, hypotonia, type 2 diabetes, and AD.

 Calof, Anne – PhD, Professor of Anatomy & Neurobiology

 The overall goal of my laboratory’s research is to understand how changes in cell lineage progression parameters and in the expression of diverse genes act in concert to direct normal development and, when development goes awry, to cause syndromic and non-syndromic birth defects.
 We are particularly interested in the nervous system, but we also study other systems such as the heart, limb, visceral organs, and craniofacial structures.
 In many of our studies, we use mouse and zebrafish models of Nipbl-deficiency (the major cause of Cornelia de Lange Syndrome (CdLS)) as systems with which to understand this question (e.g. Nipbl haploinsufficiency in CdLS, trisomy in Down Syndrome, MECP2 mutation in Rett Syndrome, etc.).
 Our goals are (1) to gain insight into general principles of developmental regulation by studying animal models of Nipbl-deficiency, and (2) to use these model systems to test therapeutic interventions for CdLS.
-Our current work in this area is focusing on using single-cell transcriptomics to understand how early embryonic cell lineages are altered by Nipbl haploinsufficiency; our recent studies suggest that early lineage misallocation may be the source of structural birth defects, not only of the heart, but of other tissues and organs as well.https://www.faculty.uci.edu/profile.cfm?faculty_id=2420
+Our current work in this area is focusing on using single-cell transcriptomics to understand how early embryonic cell lineages are altered by Nipbl haploinsufficiency; our recent studies suggest that early lineage misallocation may be the source of structural birth defects, not only of the heart, but of other tissues and organs as well.

 Chang, Olivia – MD, Assistant Clinical Professor of Urology, Division Director of Female Urology

 Dr. Chang’s research focus is on surgical outcomes after pelvic organ prolapse, urinary incontinence and fistula surgeries, uterine-preserving surgeries and the impact of hysterectomies on pelvic flood disorders.
-She is the author of more than 45 published research papers and several book chapters.
+She is the author of more than 50 published research papers and several book chapters.
 She also focuses on voiding dysfunction and pelvic reconstructive surgery.
-Several projects suitable for medical student research participation are outlined below:

 Project 1: Validation of the Value of Uterus questionnaire